 Scientists haven’t always agreed on what a gene is.
-The definition has changed as sequencing technology has improved.
-In fact, since the launch of the Human Genome Project over twenty years ago, scientists are still identifying genes and finding new ones.
+The description changes as knowledge about the inner-workings of our biology grow.
+Since the launch of the Human Genome Project over twenty years ago, scientists are still identifying genes and finding new ones.

 We don’t know exactly how many we have.
 It turns out that finding, counting, and understanding a gene’s function expands the definition — for practical applications and conceptual knowledge.

 The original draft of the Human Reference Genome was assembled from short-read sequencing technology.
 The early tech couldn’t map regions considered “dark,” such as large duplications and long repetitive sequences.

 New, long-reading machines can decode the dark zones and discover new genes.
 The tech is also building a Pangenome to “address the racial and ethnic biases in genomic resources, most specifically in the human reference genome.”
 Learn more on the Pangenome website and my ThinkBit article.

 How many genes?
 Most sources tasked with gene counting identify only protein-coding genes on our chromosomes.
 Many genes don’t code for protein, yet these non-coding genes provide important functions.
 Until long-read tech becomes the standard, new genes and what they do await discovery.
 For now, (fall 2021), this is the latest count of chromosomal genes:

 What about the number of genes in our mitochondria (mtDNA)?
 Scientists agree that mtDNA has 37 genes and they pretty much understand the essential functions:

 Mitochondrial genes: 37